MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 3. Change the file name to something generic like **Template**.

-   SCREEN SHOT GOES HERE: houdini-template
+   SCREEN SHOT GOES HERE: 25-houdini-template

 4. On the **File** menu, select **Save**, and then save the file as something memorable like **Prep_Template**.

-   SCREEN SHOT GOES HERE: houdini-save
+   SCREEN SHOT GOES HERE: 26-houdini-save

 5. The template is ready.
 Close Houdini to try it out.